pvcraven/networking-class/source/labs/session_layer/session_layer.rst

     * `Source code of website <http://webdev.training/index.php?chapter=login_management>`_
     * `Website itself <http://webdev.training/chapters/login_management/v2/main.php>`_
     * The password is "mysecretpassword"
+* How does the server use cookies to hold information about the user?
+* What are the security risks around cookies?
+* What options do cookies have?
-* Show and explain, in person, how this works.
+* Show and explain, in person, how this whole web-cookie thing works.
   If you can't figure it out on your own you can ask, but then you must wait 24 hours before you are allowed to explain it to me.